-- inform prospective students they will no longer be eligible for a government subsidised training place under the Higher Level Skills program once they complete one certificate IV level or higher qualification or priority skill set - disclose upfront to prospective students and clearly publish on its website, the co-contribution fee for concessional and non-concessional students for each qualification it is approved to deliver under the program, and if they are an approved VET FEE-HELP provider for a qualification.
+- inform prospective students they will no longer be eligible for a government subsidised training place under the Higher Level Skills program once they complete one certificate IV level or higher qualification - disclose upfront to prospective students and clearly publish on its website, the co-contribution fee for concessional and non-concessional students for each qualification it is approved to deliver under the program.
 The fee must represent the total cost to the student to enrol, undertake training and be awarded the qualification.
-It is not permissible to offer or publish fee-free training - provide prospective students, prior to enrolling, with its refund policy outlining what the student is entitled to (full or part refunds) - direct each student to the department's Higher Level Skills student fact sheet - supply each student with a training fact sheet or written summary information for the qualification or skill set which includes: - a breakdown of all costs including how and when fees will be charged and collected at the unit of competency level - training timelines, delivery mode, delivery location, and vocational or work placement when this is a mandatory component of the qualification under the training package - support services available to assist students to complete training - a requirement to complete a student training and employment survey within three months of completing or discontinuing the qualification or skill set (see the student training and employment survey fact sheet and PQS Policy, performance standard 5 for more information).
+It is not permissible to offer or publish fee-free training - provide prospective students, prior to enrolling, with its refund policy outlining what the student is entitled to (full or part refunds) - direct each student to the department's Higher Level Skills student fact sheet - supply each student with a training fact sheet or written summary information for the qualification or skill set which includes: - a breakdown of all costs including how and when fees will be charged and collected at the unit of competency level - training timelines, delivery mode, delivery location, and vocational or work placement when this is a mandatory component of the qualification under the training package

+- support services available to assist students to complete training - a requirement to complete a student training and employment survey within three months of completing or discontinuing the qualification or skill set (see the student training and employment survey fact sheet and PQS Policy, performance standard 5 for more information).